 The University of Notre Dame excels at educating undergraduate students and is continually rated among the nation’s top 25 institutions of higher learning in surveys conducted by U.S. News and World Report, Princeton Review, Time, Kiplinger’s, and Kaplan/Newsweek and others.

 By training with our world-class faculty and engaging in meaningful research, Notre Dame graduate and professional students become the academic and business leaders of tomorrow.
-Both the Mendoza College of Business MBA Program and the Notre Dame Law School rank in the nation’s top 25 graduate school conducted by U.S. News and World Report.
+Both the Mendoza College of Business MBA Program and the Notre Dame Law School rank in the nation’s top 30 graduate schools conducted by U.S. News and World Report.

 The Office of Pre-College Programs at the University of Notre Dame offers high school students the opportunity to experience the life of Notre Dame college students, from participating in stimulating seminars to residence hall living.
 Participants will walk away with a taste of the college experience, as well as Notre Dame's unique, multi-faceted approach to the life of the mind, heart, and spirit.

 - On Thanksgiving, welcome Syrian refugees to AmericaWednesday, November 25